 Length of Contract.
 Covered Projects shall have an initial HAP term of 20 years.
 To implement this provision, HUD is specifying alternative requirements for section 8(d)(2)(A) of the Act, which establishes a maximum term of 15 years for “an existing structure.”
 Additionally, 24 CFR § 880.502, which imposes maximum contract terms for New Construction projects consistent with statutory authority that was repealed in 1983, does not apply.

 Mandatory Contract Renewal.
-Section 524 of MAHRAA and 24 CFR Part 402 currently govern renewals of expiring or terminating project-based section 8 HAP contracts and, in general, require HUD to renew such contracts “at the request of the owner.”
-Pursuant to the RAD statute, upon expiration of the initial contract and each renewal contract, the Secretary must offer, and the Project Owner must accept, renewal of the contract subject to the terms and conditions applicable at the time of renewal and the availability of appropriations each year of such renewal.
-Consequently, to the extent that section 524 of MAHRAA and 24 CFR Part 402 are in effect upon contract expiration, the various provisions stating or requiring that any renewal of an expiring contract for project-based assistance under Section 8 shall be “at the request of the owner” will not apply.
+Section 524 of MAHRAA and 24 CFR part 402 currently govern renewals of expiring or terminating project-based section 8 HAP Contracts and, in general, require HUD to renew such contracts “at the request of the owner.”
+Pursuant to the RAD Statute, upon expiration of the initial contract and each renewal contract, the Secretary or Contract Administrator must offer, and the Project Owner must accept, renewal of the contract subject to the terms and conditions applicable at the time of renewal and the availability of appropriations each year of such renewal.
+Consequently, to the extent that section 524 of MAHRAA and 24 CFR part 402 are in effect upon contract expiration, the various provisions stating or requiring that any renewal of an expiring contract for project-based assistance under Section 8 shall be “at the request of the owner” will not apply.

 Ownership or Control.
-This section has been moved to Section 1.4.G.
+This section has been moved to Section 1.4.A.11.

 RAD Use Agreement.
 Pursuant to the RAD Statute, Covered Projects shall have an initial RAD Use Agreement that will:

-Be recorded superior to other liens on the property;
+Be recorded superior to other liens on the property.
+The Use Agreement shall be recorded prior to the Security Instrument or any other mortgage or security instrument relating to an FHA-insured loan or a Risk-share loan;

-Run until the conclusion of the initial term of the HAP contract, automatically renew upon extension or renewal of the HAP contract for a term that runs with the renewal term of the HAP contract, and remain in effect even in the case of abatement or termination of the HAP contract (for the term the HAP contract would have run, absent the abatement or termination), unless the Secretary provides approval for the RAD Use Agreement to be terminated when an Project Owner requests a transfer of assistance;
+Run until the conclusion of the initial term of the HAP Contract, automatically renew upon extension or renewal of the HAP Contract for a term that coincides with the renewal term of the HAP Contract, and remain in effect even in the case of abatement or termination of the HAP Contract (for the term the HAP Contract would have run, absent the abatement or termination), unless the Secretary approves termination of the RAD Use Agreement in the case of a transfer of assistance;

-Provide that in the event that the HAP contract is removed due to breach, non-compliance or insufficiency of appropriations, for all units previously covered under the HAP contract new tenants must have incomes at or below eighty (80%) percent of the area median income (AMI) at the time of admission, and rents may not exceed 30% of 80% of median income for an appropriate-size unit for the remainder of the term of the RAD Use Agreement; and
+Provide that in the event that the HAP Contract is removed due to breach, non-compliance or insufficiency of Appropriations, for all units previously covered under the HAP Contract new tenants must have incomes at or below eighty percent (80%) of the area median income (AMI) at the time of admission and rents may not exceed thirty percent (30%) of eighty percent (80%) of AMI for an appropriate-size unit for the remainder of the term of the RAD Use Agreement; and

 Require compliance with all applicable fair housing and civil rights requirements, including the obligation to affirmatively further fair housing.